If you want to know the difference between a domain and a URL, you’ve come to the right place.

 Unlike 88rising, you shouldn’t make a domain like cardetailing567.com because it looks unprofessional and does not encourage trust.

-Check for Trademarks.
+4. Check Trademarks.

 Checking for trademarks is essential when picking a domain name.
 You have to check if the domain name is available and if the word in the domain is not trademarked.